International students FAQs

 -

-It is important that you check your Student Visa requirements and apply for one as soon as possible if you do not yet have a Student Visa to study in Australia.
-As you may be aware, the government is working through many thousands of international student visas at the moment so please do allow enough time for your application to be processed.
+It is important that you check your student visa requirements and apply for one as soon as possible if you do not yet have a student visa to study in Australia.
+As you may be aware, the government is working through many thousands of international student visas so please do allow enough time for your application to be processed.
 Processing times are regularly updated on the Department of Home Affairs website.

 We strongly recommend applying for a student visa as soon as you have your Confirmation of Enrolment and as soon as possible to allow enough time for processing your application to enable your travel to Melbourne in time for the start of classes.